-- Any user can trigger the flow.
-The user who triggers the flow is the owner of the flow. - In Flow Manager, the value defined in the job definition Run As field is replaced with the user name of the user who triggered the flow.
+- Any user can submit the flow.
+The user who submits the flow is the owner of the flow. - In Flow Manager, the value defined in the job definition Run As field is replaced with the user name of the user who submitted the flow.

-If a flow definition has a trigger event defined, the flow owner is the user who submitted the flow definition.
+If a flow definition has a trigger event defined, the flow owner is the user who committed the flow definition.